MiniGameWorlds/MiniGameWorld/resources/devWiki/game-guide/detectable-event-list.md

 # Detailed detector
 - Detect event which `Basic detector` can't detect
-- Detect event when a player is not a origin of the event, but a related entity
+- Detect event when a player is not origin of the event, but related with

 ## List